dreamcatcher-tech/network/Inbox/2025-08-17 1050 comparisons to github mcp.md

 basically any time there is a register* call on the server code, then we should make that part of the mcapp config.

 @mount or other options might be able to tune what resources come available ? but this seems a bit too confusing.
+Mount options like readonly or with children ?